 - Good nutrition will help your newly sown seed to grow strongly and to establish itself in the lawn.
 Using a naturally slow release feed such as Safelawn will ensure all essential nutrient for the seed will be available.
 Apply Safelawn prior to seeding and then after seed establishment and first cut (around 21 days depending on growing conditions)

-- Our range of seed can be mixed with lawn seeding soil and applied to the lawn jointly.
+- You can mix any of our grass seed with lawn seeding soil and applied to the lawn jointly.
 This will save a bit of time and effort working the topdressing and seed into the surface

 - Keep the seeded area moist.
 Water your lawn lightly (avoid disturbing seed and washing away!) and frequently over the next couple of weeks to ensure soil is moist to promote germination and establishment